yt-dlp/yt-dlp/README.md

     --post-overwrites               Overwrite post-processed files (default)
     --no-post-overwrites            Do not overwrite post-processed files
     --embed-subs                    Embed subtitles in downloaded media.
-                                    This option is available for video (mp4, webm, mkv) and audio (m4a, mp3, ogg, flac).
+                                    Available for video (mp4, webm, mkv) and audio (m4a, mp3, ogg, flac).
+Use --convert- subtitles lrc when embedding subtitles in
+                                    audio files
-                                    When embedding subtitles in audio files, use --convert-subtitles lrc --no-embed-subs                 Do not embed subtitles (default)
+    --no-embed-subs                 Do not embed subtitles (default)
     --embed-thumbnail               Embed thumbnail in the video as cover art --no-embed-thumbnail            Do not embed thumbnail (default)